django-oscar/django-oscar-stripe/README.rst

 Stripe integration for django-oscar
 ===================================

+*This repo is just a skeleton at the moment.
+It isn't complete yet.*

 This package provides integration between Stripe_ and Oscar_.
 It is currently a work-in-progress - contributions are welcome.
 Any questions, please use the Oscar mailing list: `django-oscar@googlegroups.com`_